Russians in Latvia: Distribution

 Russians in Latvia live mainly in urban areas.
 In 2006 Russians made up 42.3% of the population in the capital Riga and 53.5% in the second largest city, Daugavpils (not counting others with Russian as mother tongue).
 Under the Soviet Union, arriving Russians had been settled primarily in industrial centres to staff factory jobs while rural areas remained populated almost entirely by ethnic Latvians, except for some small areas in eastern Latvia with a longer history of Russian-Latvian mixed villages.
-In the beginning of 2022, ethnic Russians made up 24.2% of the population.
+In the beginning of 2025, ethnic Russians made up 24.1% of the population.

 According to Central Statistical Bureau of Latvia 19,932 Russians migrated to Latvia from 2011 to 2017, while 48,851 Russians emigrated to other countries.

 Citizenship

 After re-establishing independence in 1991, Latvia did not automatically grant citizenship to anyone whose forebears arrived after June 1940, a policy that mainly affected ethnic Russians.
 Knowledge of Latvian language and history was set as a condition for obtaining citizenship; these initial conditions have been relaxed thereafter.
 However, a significant number of Russians in Latvia still have alien status.
-As of January 2022, the vast majority of Latvia's ethnic Russians, 66.5% or 302,230 persons, had citizenship.
+As of January 2022, the majority of Latvia's ethnic Russians, 66.5% or 302,230 persons, had citizenship.

 Anyone who legally (according to Soviet law) gained a residence in Latvia before the summer of 1992 was able to claim that residence upon Latvian independence, even if that legal basis included Soviet confiscation of property.
 Returning property owners seeking to reclaim their possessions were compensated with equal land elsewhere, with no recourse to reclaim the particular property itself, or with certificates which could be used as discount coupons in acquiring shares in privatized properties.
 The Latvian government also pays pensions to all resident retirees regardless of ethnicity or citizenship or non-citizen status.

 Russian language

-Another issue of contention for some Russians and Russian speakers in Latvia (most notably Social Democratic Party "Harmony", Latvian Russian Union, Headquarters for the Protection of Russian Schools and For the Native Language!) is the status of the Russian language as Latvian is defined by the Law on State Language as the only official language in Latvia.
+Another issue of contention for some Russians and Russian speakers in Latvia (most notably Social Democratic Party "Harmony", Latvian Russian Union, Headquarters for the Protection of Russian Schools and For the Native Language!) is the status of the Russian language, as Latvian is defined by the Constitution and the Law on State Language as the only official language in Latvia.

 On February 18, 2012, Latvia held a constitutional referendum on whether to adopt Russian as a second official language.
-According to the Central Election Commission, 74.8% voted against, 24.9% voted for and the voter turnout was 71.1%.
+74.8% voted against, 24.9% voted for and the voter turnout was 71.1%.

 Beginning in 2019, instruction in Russian language will be gradually discontinued in private colleges and universities, as well as general instruction in public high schools, except for subjects related to culture and history of the Russian minority, such as Russian language and literature classes.